 For the 24-hr $PM{2.5}$ and 24-hr PM{10} analyses, the modeled emission rates for the fire water pump and emergency generator engines are based on two hours of operation per day.
 Additionally, the modeled emission rates for the filter change-out and turbine washing MSS activities are based on twelve hours of operation per day.

-For the annual NO_2 and annual $PM{2.5}$ analyses, annual average emission rates were used for the fire water pump and emergency generator engines, as well as filter change-out and turbine washing activities.
+For the annual NO_2 and annual $PM{2.5}$ analyses, annual average emission rates were used for the fire water pump and emergency generator engines, the filter change-out and turbine washing activities, and the lube oil vents.